Kathleen Folbigg

-Kathleen Megan Folbigg (née Donovan; born 14 June 1967) is an Australian woman who was convicted of murdering her three infant children, Patrick Allen (at age eight months), Sarah Kathleen (at age ten months) and Laura Elizabeth (at age nineteen months).
-She was also convicted of the manslaughter of her fourth child, Caleb Gibson (at age nineteen days).
-The deaths took place between 1989 and 1999.
-Her husband contacted the police after discovering her personal diary.
+Kathleen Megan Folbigg (née Britton; born 14 June 1967) is an Australian woman who was wrongfully convicted in 2003 of murdering her four infant children.
+She was pardoned in 2023 after 20 years in jail following a long campaign for justice by her supporters, and had her convictions overturned on appeal a few months later.

-Folbigg is presently imprisoned, sentenced to forty years with a parole period of 25 years.
-She will be eligible for parole in 2028.

-Folbigg maintains her innocence, claiming the four children died from natural causes.
+No direct evidence of the alleged crimes was ever found, but in the personal diary discovered by her husband and handed over to the police, several entries seemed to suggest she might have harmed, and indeed murdered, her children.
+She was arrested in 2001 and convicted in 2003, sentenced to 40 years with a non-parole period of 30 years.
+Folbigg maintained her innocence, however, saying the four children had died from natural causes.

-Scientific and medical research suggesting the daughters may have died of natural causes was rejected by a judicial inquiry in 2019.
-Subsequent research published in 2020 led ninety prominent Australian scientists and medical professionals, in March 2021, to petition the NSW Governor to pardon Folbigg, alleging all the deaths may be explained with genetics.
+Scientific and medical research suggesting the daughters might indeed have died of natural causes was rejected by a judicial inquiry in 2019.
+Subsequent research published in 2020 led ninety eminent Australian scientists and medical professionals, in March 2021, to petition the NSW Governor to pardon Folbigg.
+The petition succinctly demonstrated that all four deaths could be explained as the effects of very rare genetic factors.
+On 5 June 2023, Folbigg was unconditionally pardoned by NSW Governor Margaret Beazley and was released from prison.

 Early life

-On 8 January 1969, Kathleen Folbigg's biological father, Thomas John "Taffy" Britton, murdered her mother, Kathleen May Donovan, by stabbing her twenty-four times.
+Kathleen Britton was born on 14 June 1967 in Sydney.
+On 8 January 1969, her biological father, Thomas John "Taffy" Britton, murdered her mother, Kathleen Mary Donovan, by stabbing her 24 times.
 Kathleen was 18 months old.
-Her father was arrested on the day after the murder, and would go on to serve 15 years in prison for murder before being deported to England.
+Her father was arrested the day after the murder, and served 15 years in prison for murder before being deported to England.
 Folbigg was made a ward of the state and placed into foster care with a couple.
 On 18 July 1970, she was removed from their care and placed into Bidura Children's Home.
 Two months later, Folbigg moved into a permanent foster care placement.
+Here she also met her foster sister, Lea Bown.
 This arrangement lasted until she was a young adult.
-She left school at the age of fifteen, and married Craig Gibson Folbigg in 1987.
+She left school at the age of seventeen, and married Craig Gibson Folbigg in 1987, a marriage that was to end in divorce in 2005.

 Deaths

+The Folbigg couple had four children, but one child after another died in early infancy.

 Caleb Gibson

 Caleb Gibson Folbigg, born on 1 February 1989, was known to breathe noisily and was diagnosed by a paediatrician to be suffering from a mild case of laryngomalacia, something he would eventually outgrow; he was otherwise born healthy.
-On 20 February, Folbigg put Caleb to sleep in a room adjoining the bedroom she shared with her husband.
-During the night, Caleb stirred from midnight until 2 a.m.
-Found by Folbigg, the death was attributed to cot death.
+On 20 February, Caleb died in his sleep, in a room adjoining his parents' bedroom.
+During the night, Caleb stirred from midnight until 2 am.
+Found by Folbigg, the death was attributed to sudden infant death syndrome (SIDS).
 Caleb was 19 days old.